-Melania Trump Is ‘Trying Too Hard’ With Fashion Choices And Needs To ‘Upgrade’ Her Hair, Says Vogue Editor
+Melania Trump Is ‘Trying Too Hard’ With Fashion Choices And Needs To ‘Upgrade’ Her Hair, Says ‘Vogue’ Editor

 Melania is rarely seen with curly hair, but with flowy locks that are brushed out to avoid the “done” look, Alvow explained.

-Whatever Melania Trump’s style will be as first lady, she’ll galvanize the nation.
+Whatever Melania Trump’s style will be as First aLdy, she’ll galvanize the nation.

 [Featured Image by Michael Loccisano/Getty Images for IMG]